alanfraneo/pytodo/README.md

 # Basic Idea

-Create a todo app using python + Django backend and Emberjs frontend.
+Create a todo app using python + Django backend and js frontend.

 # Ideas / Use Cases